John Maynard Keynes: Investments

-Keynes managed the endowment of King's College, Cambridge starting in the 1920s, initially with an unsuccessful strategy based on market timing but later shifting to focus in the publicly traded stock of small and medium-size companies that paid large dividends.
+Keynes managed the endowment of King's College, Cambridge starting in the 1920s, initially with an unsuccessful strategy based on market timing but later shifting to focus in the publicly traded stock of small and medium-sized companies that paid large dividends.
 This was a controversial decision at the time, as stocks were considered high-risk and the centuries-old endowment had traditionally been invested in agricultural land and fixed income assets like bonds.
 Keynes was granted permission to invest a small minority of assets in stocks, and his adroit management resulted this portion of the endowment growing to become the majority of the endowment's assets.
-The active component of his portfolio outperformed a British equity index by an average of 6% to 8% a year over a quarter century, earning him favourable mention by later investors such as Warren Buffett and George Soros.
+The active component of his portfolio outperformed a British equity index by an average of 6% to 8% a year over a quarter century, earning him a favourable mention by later investors such as Warren Buffett and George Soros.

 Joel Tillinghast of Fidelity Investments describes Keynes as an early practitioner of value investing, a school of thought formalised in the US by Benjamin Graham and David Dodd at Columbia Business School during the 1920s and 1930s.
 However, Keynes is believed to have developed his ideas independently.
-Keynes also regarded as a pioneer of financial diversification as he recognised the importance of holding assets with "opposed risks" as he wrote "since they are likely to move in opposite directions when there are general fluctuations"; and also as an early international investor who avoided home country bias by investing substantially in stocks outside the United Kingdom.
+Keynes is also regarded as a pioneer of financial diversification as he recognised the importance of holding assets with "opposed risks" as he wrote "since they are likely to move in opposite directions when there are general fluctuations"; and also as an early international investor who avoided home country bias by investing substantially in stocks outside the United Kingdom.
 Ken Fisher characterised Keynes as an exception to the rule that economists usually make horrible investors.

-Keynes joined the Board of the National Mutual Life Assurance Society in 1919, and served as Chairman from 1921 to 1938.
-Keynes introduced a policy of active trading of the fixed interest stocks, coupled with investment in equities.
-“Keynes was the first to give [investment trading] the seal of respectability and to apply it to a life assurance fund.”
+Keynes joined the Board of the National Mutual Life Assurance Society in 1919 and served as chairman from 1921 to 1938.
+Keynes introduced a policy of active trading of fixed interest stocks, coupled with investment in equities.
+"Keynes was the first to give [investment trading] the seal of respectability and to apply it to a life assurance fund".

+Olivier Accominotti and David Chambers have pointed out that Keynes did not make use of currency trading and the carry trade in his investments.
+Keynes understood the strategy however, but considered that in his time the separation of the interest rates was not sufficient to pay for the costs of transporting the capital as gold, as he explained to the Macmillan Committee of 1930.